X

 Businesses can also use data to grow their audiences, which can lead to more customers or subscribers and more revenue.

 Marketers can use data to develop lookalike audiences to expand their reach.
 To build a lookalike audience, you take the data you have about your audience’s demographics, interests, preferences and other characteristics, then find new users who have similar characteristics.
-You might create a segment of your best customers, then use a tool like Lotame Audience Optimizer to find more similar people to whom you can target ads.
+You might create a segment of your best customers, then use a lookalike modeling tools, like those offered by Lotame’s Spherical platform, to find more similar people to whom you can target ads.
 Because these potential customers are similar to your existing customers, they’re likely to convert.

 Publishers can find new subscribers for their sites using the same approach.
 They can create lookalike audiences of their current subscribers and then target those users with ads that aim to get them to either visit the site or pay for a subscription.